Special Wiccan supplies aren't always necessary for many spells, since the materials needed can often be found in your average home.

 Even if you don't have a designated altar space, you still might want to start acquiring the right tools for your spells.
 You don't have to rush out and buy all these things, but these are the most traditional tools you'll find on a Wiccan altar:

-Those are the main 4 altar tools, but you can also have cauldrons, candles, incense, crystals, bells, swords and statuary on your altar.
+Those are the four central altar tools, but you can also have cauldrons, candles, incense, crystals, bells, swords and statuary on your altar.
 Some items are usually just for looks and some are used regularly in spells.

 Herbs are one of those Wiccan supplies that can be a bit overwhelming because there are so many of them, and spells can call for just about anything.
 You usually use dried herbs, though if you can get fresh ones that's even better.
 Many herbs commonly used in spellwork can be purchased at the grocery store or bulk food store.
 Oils and incense have similar properties as herbs, and can often be used to substitute for actual herbs.